ansys/pyturbogrid/doc/source/getting_started/functions.rst

 #########

 Create an instance of ``PyTurboGrid`` with an available port.
-The PyTurboGrid object connects to your installation of TurboGrid and initializes itselff.
+The PyTurboGrid object connects to your installation of TurboGrid and initializes itself well.

 .. code-block:: pycon